 Physical Education Teacher

-This two-part mission statement of many Physical Education programs is often no simple task.
-Instead, it takes an organized and concerted effort to develop and flesh out a robust curriculum.
+That is easier said than done.
+It takes an organized and concerted effort to develop and flesh out a robust curriculum.
 Schools look to build a foundation and structure for students while also giving them choices to explore their interests.

 Jeff Matczak, a longtime teacher and coach at Kaukauna High School in Wisconsin, knows the power that his department has to make a difference,